ACEsuit/ACEpotentials.jl/docs/src/tutorials/lammps.md

 ### Install LAMMPS with the ML-PACE package

 An ACE1pack potential can be used in LAMMPS if the latter is built with the ML-PACE package.
-However, at present, a patched version of that package is required and one must install LAMMPS as follows:
+At present, a patched version of that package is required which may be installed as follows:
 ```
 git clone -b stable https://github.com/lammps/lammps
 cd lammps